William Pettigrew (missionary)

-William Pettigrew (5 January 1869 – 19 January 1943) was a British Christian missionary who went to India in 1890, eventually introducing western education in Manipur and converting the Tangkhul Naga tribe, inhabiting Ukhrul district to Christianity, "in masses".
+William Pettigrew (5 January 1869 – 19 January 1943) was a British Christian missionary who went to India in 1890, eventually brought western education in Manipur and introducing Jesus Christ to the Tangkhul Naga tribe, inhabiting Ukhrul district and he became the main catalyst for the surge in current Christian population in Manipur.

 Personal life

 William Pettigrew was born at Edinburgh on 5 January 1869.
-After his mother died at childbirth of his younger brother, his father who worked as captain in an Irish ship remarried, and add two more brothers and one sister to the family.
-Pettigrew siblings were brought up in a strict Anglicanism, where the children attended Bible Camp every week.
-During one of such visit, Pettigrew heard about the first American missionary Adoniram Judson working as a Christian missionary in Burma (now Myanmar).
+After his mother died at childbirth of his younger brother, his father who worked as captain in an Irish ship. remarried, and added two more brothers and one sister to the family.
+The Pettigrew siblings were brought up in strict Anglicanism, where the children attended Bible Camp every week.
+During one of such visits, Pettigrew heard about the first American missionary Adoniram Judson working as a Christian missionary in Burma (now Myanmar).
 Inspired by this story, Pettigrew was convinced that he would become a missionary and spread Christianity in India.
 To fulfil this desire, he underwent aboriginal training after completing high school at the Arthington Aborigines Mission training centre.
-He was certified to go to India as Christian missionary on 28 November 1890, and arrived in India at Calcutta with three other missionaries and a doctor during the same year.
+He was certified to go to India as a Christian missionary on 28 November 1890, and arrived in India at Calcutta with three other missionaries and a doctor during the same year.
 Pettigrew later married his high school sweetheart Alice Goreham on 13 November 1896, at Calcutta, and they lived in India till 1933 before they departed for England.